 What's New? ... resources on the Web

-The spring weda / Bear Dance will be held as always on the second weekend in June at the Roxie Peconum Campground west of Susanville California - that's June 14th and 15th 2014.
+The spring weda / Bear Dance will be held as always on the second weekend in June at the Roxie Peconum Campground west of Susanville California - that's June 13th and 14th 2015.
+Come beforehand and help out.

 We need as much help with food donations as we can get.
 Do what you can to help out!